realpython/python-guide/docs/dev/virtualenvs.rst

 that it's active.
 From now on, any package that you install using pip will be placed in the ``venv`` folder, isolated from the global Python installation.

-For windows, same command which is mentioned in step 1 can be used for creation of virtual environment.
+For Windows, same command which is mentioned in step 1 can be used for creation of virtual environment.
 But, to activate, we use the following command.

-Assuming that, you are in project directory:
+Assuming that you are in project directory:

 .. code-block:: powershell